-- Using a direct quote from a source without the use of quotation marks and providing the appropriate citation. - Submitting a direct quotation as a paraphrase. - Changing only a few words from a quotation and using it as a paraphrase. - Inventing information or citations.
+- Using a direct quote from a source without the use of quotation marks and providing appropriate citation. - Submitting direct quotes as a paraphrase. - Changing only a few words in a quote and using it as a paraphrase. - Invention of information or citations.